Lancet Countdown 2025: Climate Change Drives Record Health Threats Worldwide

 How Does Extreme Heat Affect Human Health?

-The Lancet Countdown 2025 report documented that heat-related mortality among adults aged 65 and older reached record levels, with an estimated 167% increase compared to the 2000-2004 baseline.
+The Lancet Countdown on health and climate change has documented that heat-related mortality among adults aged 65 and older has reached record levels, with deaths more than doubling compared to the early 2000s baseline.
 Extreme heat places enormous strain on the cardiovascular system as the body works to dissipate heat through vasodilation and increased cardiac output.
 For individuals with pre-existing heart disease, hypertension, or diabetes, this additional physiological burden can trigger heart attacks, strokes, and acute kidney injury from dehydration.

 Heat exposure also impairs cognitive function, increases aggression, and worsens mental health outcomes.
 Studies have found correlations between extreme heat events and increased emergency department visits for psychiatric conditions, substance abuse, and suicide.
-Outdoor workers, including agricultural laborers, construction workers, and delivery personnel, face heightened occupational heat stress, with the report estimating 490 billion potential labor hours lost globally in 2023 due to heat exposure, concentrated in the agricultural and construction sectors of low- and middle-income countries.
+Outdoor workers, including agricultural laborers, construction workers, and delivery personnel, face heightened occupational heat stress, with the Lancet Countdown estimating hundreds of billions of potential labor hours lost globally due to heat exposure, concentrated in the agricultural and construction sectors of low- and middle-income countries.

-Urban populations face compounded risks due to the heat island effect, where concrete, asphalt, and limited green space can make cities 5-10°C hotter than surrounding rural areas.
-The Lancet Countdown found that urban heat exposure has tripled since 2000, with cities in South Asia, the Middle East, and sub-Saharan Africa experiencing the most extreme conditions.
+Urban populations face compounded risks due to the heat island effect, where concrete, asphalt, and limited green space can make cities several degrees hotter than surrounding rural areas.
+The Lancet Countdown has found that urban heat exposure has increased dramatically since 2000, with cities in South Asia, the Middle East, and sub-Saharan Africa experiencing the most extreme conditions.
 Adaptation strategies including urban greening, cool roofs, early warning systems, and designated cooling centers are critical but remain inadequately funded globally.

 Are Vector-Borne Diseases Spreading Due to Climate Change?

-The Lancet Countdown 2025 report found that climate suitability for dengue transmission by the Aedes aegypti mosquito has increased by approximately 45% compared to a 1950s baseline, with the range expanding into previously temperate regions of southern Europe, the southern United States, and higher-altitude areas of East Africa and Latin America.
-Dengue cases have surged globally, with the WHO reporting over 12.4 million cases in 2024, more than double the previous record.
+The Lancet Countdown has found that climate suitability for dengue transmission by the Aedes aegypti mosquito has increased substantially compared to a 1950s baseline, with the range expanding into previously temperate regions of southern Europe, the southern United States, and higher-altitude areas of East Africa and Latin America.
+Dengue cases have surged globally, with the WHO reporting record-breaking numbers in 2024, far exceeding previous years.
 Climate-driven factors including warmer temperatures, which accelerate mosquito development and viral replication, and altered precipitation patterns play a significant role in this expansion.

 The intersection of climate change and vector-borne disease requires integrated public health responses.
 Surveillance systems need upgrading to detect outbreaks in newly affected areas, healthcare workers require training in diagnosing unfamiliar tropical diseases, and vaccine development must be accelerated.
 The Lancet Countdown emphasizes that current health system preparedness is insufficient, with many countries in newly affected zones lacking the diagnostic capacity, vector control infrastructure, and clinical expertise to manage emerging outbreaks effectively.